alebeck/BokehHub/README.md

 ## Motivation

 Visualizing results of scientific research is an important aspect of making publications more accessible to a wider audience.
 However, common ways of scientific data visualization lack interactivity and do not account for changing or continuously updating data.
-Moreover, publishing visualizations at more than one place (e.g. multiple websites) leads to redundancy and makes it difficult and time-consuming to maintain.
+Moreover, publishing visualizations at more than one place (e.g. multiple websites) leads to redundancy and makes maintenance difficult and time-consuming.
 As a consequence, there is demand for a centralized approach of managing all visualizations at one place.
 That approach enables researchers to deliver accessible, interactive visualizations which are consistent and redundancy-free.

 ## Prerequisites